 Nobody Can Reduce Your Risk & PII Touchpoints like EverChain

-When it comes to protecting consumer PII during recovery, no one does it better than EverChain.
-EverChain’s technology platform is integrated with all the major scoring companies enable lenders to share propensity to pay and value information securely and accurately – without unmasking PII.
+When it comes to protecting consumer PII during recovery, no one is better than EverChain.
+EverChain’s technology platform *patent pending* is integrated with all major scoring companies enabling lenders to share propensity to pay and value information securely and accurately – without unmasking PII.
 As the only SOC 2 Type 2 recovery management and debt sales platform in the industry, EverChain’s data security is unrivaled.

-Learn how you can level up your compliance and reduce your risk with EverChain.
-Learn about compliant debt sales by visiting our website or emailing us at our customer service email address to schedule your consultation today!
+Learn how to level up your compliance and reduce risk with EverChain.
+Visit our website, check out our blog for more information on compliance and protecting your consumers’ PII, or email us to schedule your consultation today!

 **To protect American consumers, Congress has enacted several statutes related to data privacy, often in industry-specific contexts.
 Examples of federal statutes protecting PII include: